Qulxis/StyleTransfer_SpeechGen/Documentation/journal.md

 of the relationship between self and other, including similarity/difference, genuineness/artifice and authority/delegitimacy (Bucholtz and Hall, 2005 https://bucholtz.linguistics.ucsb.edu/sites/secure.lsit.ucsb.edu.ling.d7_b/files/sitefiles/research/publications/BucholtzHall2005-DiscourseStudies.pdf)

+"politeness is universal as a concept but not as a behaviour"

 What to do about bad language on the internet: https://aclanthology.org/N13-1037/